urtak/urtak-wordpress/readme.txt

 2. Screenshot The Post edit page with Urtak admin console.
 You can easily add, archive and reject questions from here.
 3. Screenshot Simple settings page.
-4. Screenshot The dashboard prvides insights into Urtaks, responses, pending questions and more.
+4. Screenshot The dashboard provides insights into Urtaks, responses, pending questions and more.

 == Changelog ==